quantumFeline/rc-hw-1/README.md

 That is however acceptable for our purposes.

+* For a moderate improvement, the image can be turned greyscale

 * There are two possible approaches here: go directly off the list of ArUco markers or, with potentially higher accuracy, use the detection specific for CharUco.
 We can try both approaches to compare.